 \begin{restatable} {corollary}{expolodeLog} If we choose the meta-objective as $\hat{F}(\eta) = \frac{1}{t}\log f(\wt)$, when computing the meta-gradient using back-propagation, there are intermediate results that are exponentially large/small in number of inner-steps $t$. \end{restatable}

-Indeed, in Section~\ref{sec:experiments} we empirically verify that standard auto-differentiation tools can still fail in this setting.
+If we use back-propagation to compute $\hat{F}'(\eta),$ we need to separately compute the numerator and denominator in Eqn.~\eqref{eqn:gradient_formula}, which are exponentially large or small as we showed in Theorem~\ref{thm:quadratic_exponential}.
+Indeed, in Section~\ref{sec:experiments} we empirically verify that standard auto-differentiation tools can fail in this setting.
+In contrast, the meta training succeeds if we use the formula derived in Section~\ref{sec:proof_sketch_quadratic} (Eqn.~\eqref{eqn:avoid_gradient_vanishing}).
 This suggests that one should be more careful about using standard back-propagation in the learning-to-learn approach.
 The proofs of the results in this section are deferred into Appendix~\ref{sec:proofs_quadratic}.